frogdogg/DTS-Mods/README.md

 To play this modpack, please follow these instructions:

-*   **Modrinth:** Download the latest release from our Modrinth page for the easiest installation.
+*   **Modrinth:** Download the latest [release](https://github.com/frogdogg/DTS-Mods/releases/tag/Modrinth) for the easiest installation.
-*   **Manual Installation:** If you are using a different mod loader, you can download the mods from the "Mods File Release" and replace your current `mods` folder.
+*   **Manual Installation:** If you are using a different mod loader, you can download the mods from [Here](https://github.com/frogdogg/DTS-Mods/tree/2a3b5a7065d474cba2386cee35c859ac7db71daa/Client/mods) and replace your current `mods` folder.

 ## Server Information